Equality Act 2010

 Background

 The Act applies to employment, services, and public functions across Great Britain and Northern Ireland (with some carve-outs).
-It became central to the Senedd Cymru (Electoral Candidate Lists) Bill debate: cross-party legal advice in 2024 suggested that mandatory gender-zipping of closed party lists could conflict with the Act's protected-characteristic provisions, particularly in relation to candidates who might not fit a binary male/female sorting.
+It became central to the Senedd Cymru (Electoral Candidate Lists) Bill debate: cross-party legal advice in 2024 suggested that mandatory gender-zipping of closed party lists could conflict with the Act's protected-characteristic provisions, particularly regarding candidates who do not fit a binary male/female sorting.
 This legal concern contributed to the Senedd's 40-12 decision on 24 September 2024 to withdraw the bill.